Parachute Commando Regiments: Organization

 The 12th RPC is a specialized regiment, with two special operations companies (41st and 45th companies) and specialized sections similar to the French Army's Commando Parachute Group (GCP) or the U.S. 75th Ranger Regiment.

-It is the elite parachute regiment for conventional forces (excluding special forces).
+The regiments are the elite parachute regiment for conventional forces (excluding special forces).

 Missions

-Parachute commandos act primarily in the air-land environment, the parachutists provide the material and human resources to carry out the missions, and the commandos, therefore, work directly with the other units.
+Parachute commandos act primarily in the air-land environment, the parachutists provide the material and human resources to carry out the missions, and the commandos work directly with the other units.

-Parachute commandos have the following mission :
+Parachute commandos have the following missions :